Real Estate Investor Websites

 You need a main page, a landing page.
 You need forms for buyers and sellers to contact you.
 It’s a good idea to be able to show some testimonials and deals.
 Your site needs to look good on desktop and mobile.

 That’s about it, at least initially.
-You can do a lot more but you don’t have to, especially if you’re on a budget.
-Later on, with more cashflow, an option is to invest in your website to add more content and functionality.
+You can do a lot more, but you don’t have to, especially if you’re on a budget.
+Later on, with more cashflow, investing in your website to add more content and functionality is an option.

 Now You’re Up and Running With Your Own Real Estate Website